-24The risk to pregnant women and new born babies following coronavirus (COVID-19) infection is generally low.
+The risk to pregnant women and newborn babies following Covid-19 infection is generally low.
 However, some women may become seriously unwell and need hospital treatment, particularly in the third trimester.
 Pregnant women with coronavirus have a higher risk of being admitted to intensive than women of the same age who are not pregnant.
 Recent data in the UK shows that almost all pregnant women admitted to hospital with coronavirus with symptoms were unvaccinated.